jamielsharief/lightning/docs/http/authentication.md

 ### Area specific path

-You can also tie the form authentication to a certain part of the website, so only urls that are part of that path will require authentication
+You can also lock down specific parts of your web application, such as an admin section.

 ```php
 $middleware->setPath('/admin');